Our Staff and Residents

 Who should I ask to write letters of recommendation?

 It is important for at least one letter to come from an APPE preceptor who is able to speak to your clinical knowledge and ability to interact with patients or the health care team.
-Other letters are candidate specific and may include long term employers, pharmacy mentors or faculty members.
+Other letters are candidate-specific and may include long-term employers, pharmacy mentors or faculty mentors.
 Please do not include letters from those who only know you on a personal level.

 What transcripts should I include?